 We enjoyed a walk around the island after our lunch.
 It's a 2km round walk around the island and takes about 1 hour.
 It is mostly boardwalks with a sandy walk along the beach on the west side of the island.

 We firstly went to the north to see the seal lion in the caves - there are boardwalks all the way up to the caves and the north boardwalk is the best access, especially if you have a pram or wheelchair, to the west side of the island which is a beautiful swimming and snorkelling spot, well protected from the wind on a sunny day!

-There are warning signs about the caves and some orange cones up warning not to get too close to the seal line, as they can move very fast, and can be aggressive if approached.
-This little fellow was enjoying a nap, a yawn and rolling around in the sand it was amazing to see the kids loved it!
+There are warning signs about the caves and some orange cones up warning not to get too close to the seal lion, as they can move very fast, and can be aggressive if approached.
+This little fellow was enjoying a nap, a yawn and rolling around in the sand, it was amazing to see the kids loved it!